 The collapsible walls offer privacy in the bedroom while a clear wall is available for the living/dining area.

-The kitchen is luxurious and has the amenities of a modern kitchen including stainless steel appliances.
+The urban camper kitchen is luxurious and has the amenities of a modern kitchen including stainless steel appliances.

-The interior is very contemporary and offers maximum space with such a small footprint.
+The urban camper interior is very contemporary and offers maximum space with such a small footprint.

 The living area has clear walls which can be closed if there are flies or mosquitoes bothering you in the evening.

-The floor plan showcases how much square footage there really is when it is fully opened.
+The urban camper floor plan by Eduard Bohtlingk showcases how much square footage there really is when it is fully opened.

-Camping in style with The Marquis urban camper.
+Camping in style with The Marquis urban camper designed by Eduard Bohtlingk.